The twelfth rib is an atypical rib. It is the shortest rib, and one of two floating ribs.

 The zona orbicularis are circular fibres of the hip joint capsule and form a collar around the femoral neck.
 Though partly blended with the pubofemoral and ischiofemoral ligaments, these fibres are not directly attached to bone.

-It is also an important surgical landmark ...
+The tubercle is also an important surgical landmark due to its ...

 The zygoma (or zygomatic bone) is an important facial bone which forms the prominence of the cheek.
 It is roughly quadrangular in shape.

 Zygoma has three surfaces, five borders, and two processes.

 anterolateral surface is convex, pierced at its orbital border by the zy...

 The zygomatic arch is formed by the union of the temporal process of the zygomatic bone and the zygomatic process of the temporal bone at the zygomaticotemporal suture.

 Le Fort type 3 fracture